yzeng-lol/TCGE-scMultiome/README.md

 ### How it works
 This schematic diagram shows you how pipeline will be working:
-- This pipeline will focus the main branch first (Highlighted Blue)
+- We are focusing on the main branch right now (Highlighted Blue)

 <img src="figures/scMultiome_workflow.png" alt="Schematic_diagram" style="width:100.0%" />